gerryster/wwi-timeline/README.md

 ## Usage

-This project was created with the [react-redux-starter-kit](https://github.com/davezuko/react-redux-starter-kit) Yoeman generator per 114164fd7994e5f62927260cd8b8795a7abe1fc9.
+This project was created with the [react-redux-starter-kit](https://github.com/davezuko/react-redux-starter-kit) Yoeman generator per [this commit](https://github.com/gerryster/wwi-timeline/commit/114164fd7994e5f62927260cd8b8795a7abe1fc9).
 See the documentation in that project for how to run and test this project.

 ## Why World War One?